DevMountain/angular-friends/README.md

 ###Step 7: Black Diamond
 * Use ng-options and an array to create the filter options
-* Connect the facebook api to your app so that it can use anyone's friends

 ##Resources
 * Controller scopes http://jsfiddle.net/8pX7p/